Darayawus/dpi-app-trial/README.md

 - On push to `main` and on pull requests the pipeline restores, builds and runs tests for all projects.
 - After a successful pipeline the CI server may be notified to run further steps (packaging, deployment).
 - CI secrets (tokens or webhook URLs) must be stored in your CI provider.
+- CI version number is shown in the footer of the Web UI.

 Deployment notes